-- There are n "subjects." - There are k ("repeated") measurements per subject - There are nk cases: n blocks of k rows - Data are multivariate normal (dimension nk) - Familiar regression model for $E(Y_i|X)$ - Special structure for the variance-covariance matrix: not just a diagonal matrix with σ^2 on the main diagonal.
+- There are n "subjects." - There are k ("repeated") measurements per subject. - There are nk rows in the data file: n blocks of k rows. - Data are multivariate normal (dimension nk) - Familiar regression model for the vector of means. - Special structure for the variance-covariance matrix: not just a diagonal matrix with σ^2 on the main diagonal.

-Structure of the variancecovariance matrix of Y_1, \ldots, Y_n
+Structure of the variancecovariance matrix

-- Covariance matrix of the data has a block diagonal structure: nxn matrix of little kxk variance-covariance matrices (partitioned matrix). - Off diagonal matrices are all zeros -- no correlation between data from different cases - Matrices on the main diagonal are all the same (equal variance assumption)
+- Covariance matrix of the data has a block diagonal structure: nxn matrix of little kxk variance-covariance matrices (partitioned matrix) - Off diagonal matrices are all zeros -- no correlation between data from different cases - Matrices on the main diagonal are all the same (equal variance assumption)

-Block Diagonal Covariance Matrix
+Block Diagonal Covariance Matrix of y1,, y_n